berndprach/berndprach.github.io/_posts/2024-06-26-1LipschitzLayersCompared.md

 <p style="color:grey;font-size:70%;"> (Li et al., 2019, NeurIPS) </p>
 The methods **BCOP** (*Block Orthogonal Convolution Parameterization*) constructs the kernel of a \\( k \times k \\) convolution from a set of \\( (2k − 1) \\) parameter matrices.
-Each of these matrices is orthogonalized using an algorithm by Bjorck & Bowie[^BnB].
+Each of these matrices is orthogonalized using an algorithm by Bj&ouml;rck & Bowie[^BnB].
 Then, a \\( k \times k \\) kernel is constructed from those matrices in a way that guarantees that the resulting layer is orthogonal.